Simple Models and Biased Forecasts: Introduction

-The state-space models used in this paper are relatives of dynamic factor models, e.g., \cite{stock2011dynamic,Stock2016}.
-However, the two are distinct both mathematically and conceptually.
-Dynamic factor and state-space models offer two different representations of stochastic processes.\footnote{The sets of time series that can be represented by dynamic factor and state-space models are not nested.
-Instead, any finite dynamic factor model has a state-space representation, and any finite state-space model has a dynamic factor representation.
-See \cite{forni2001generalized} for a representation result for the (generalized) dynamic factor models.} Each representation suggests a conceptually different decomposition of time-series data.
+The state-space models used in this paper are relatives of dynamic-factor models, e.g., \cite{stock2011dynamic,Stock2016}.
+However, the two offer two distinct ways of decomposing time-series data.
 Dynamic factor models decompose data into common factors and idiosyncratic disturbances, whereas state-space models decompose it into persistent and transitory components.
-The two approaches thus suggest two different simplifications of large time-series data: using a small number of common factors in the former case and a small number of persistent states in the latter.
+The two approaches thus suggest two different simplifications of large time-series data: using a small number of common factors in the former case and a small number of persistent states in the latter.\footnote{The sets of time series that can be represented by dynamic-factor and state-space models are not nested.
+Instead, any finite dynamic-factor model has a state-space representation, and any finite state-space model has a dynamic-factor representation.
+See \cite{forni2001generalized} for a representation result for the (generalized) dynamic factor models.}

-Finally, \citet*{molavi2021model} use a closely related framework to study the implications of model misspecification for asset prices and returns.
-They show that constraining the complexity of investors' models leads to return predictability and provides a parsimonious account of several puzzles in the asset-pricing literature.
+Finally, in a follow-up paper, \citet*{molavi2021model} use a closely related framework to study the implications of model misspecification for asset prices and returns.
+They show that constraining the complexity of investors' models leads to return and forecast-error predictability and provides a parsimonious account of several puzzles in the asset-pricing literature.

-\paragraph*{Outline.} The rest of the paper is organized as follows: Section \ref{sec:framework} presents the framework of simple models and formally defines and discusses the notion of a pseudo-true model.
-Section \ref{sec:characterization} contains the paper's characterization results for the set of pseudo-true state-space models.
-Section \ref{sec:predictions} discusses the implications of using pseudo-true simple models for agents' forecasts and choices.
-Section \ref{sec:NK} discusses an application to monetary policy in the new-Keynesian model.
-Section \ref{sec:RBC} shows how constraining agents to use simple models alters the amplification and propagation of productivity shocks in the RBC model.
-Section \ref{sec:DMP} contains the labor search and matching application.
+\paragraph*{Outline.} The rest of the paper is organized as follows: Section \ref{sec:framework} presents the framework of simple models and formally defines and discusses the notion of fit used in the paper.
+Section \ref{sec:characterization} contains the paper's characterization results for simple models.
+Section \ref{sec:predictions} discusses the implications of using simple models for agents' forecasts and choices.
+Section \ref{sec:DSGE} presents a business-cycle application.
 Section \ref{sec:conclusion} concludes.
-Some additional results are provided in two appendices.
-The proofs of theoretical results and other calculations are relegated to the online appendices.
+Omitted details and additional results for the business-cycle application are relegated to three appendices.
+Some additional theoretical results as well as the proofs can be found in the online appendices.